 Office 365 Security & Compliance Center PowerShell allows you to manage your Office 365 Security & Compliance Center settings from the command line.
 You use Windows PowerShell on your local computer to create a remote PowerShell session to the Security & Compliance Center.
 It's a simple three-step process where you enter your Office 365 credentials, provide the required connection settings, and then import the Security & Compliance Center cmdlets into your local Windows PowerShell session so that you can use them.

-If you want to use multi-factor authentication (MFA) to connect to Security & Compliance Center PowerShell, or if your organization uses federated authentication, you need to download and use the Exchange Online Remote PowerShell Module.
-For more information, see Connect to Office 365 Security & Compliance Center PowerShell using multi-factor authentication.
-For some features (for example, mailbox archiving), the Security & Compliance Center links to existing functionality in the Exchange admin center (EAC).
-To use PowerShell with these features, you need to connect to Exchange Online instead of the Security & Compliance Center.
-For more information, see Connect to Exchange Online PowerShell.
+Some features in the Security & Compliance Center (for example, mailbox archiving) link to existing functionality in the Exchange admin center (EAC).
+To use PowerShell with these features, you need to connect to Exchange Online PowerShell instead of Security & Compliance Center PowerShell.
+For instructions, see Connect to Exchange Online PowerShell.

 For more information about the Security & Compliance Center, see Office 365 Security & Compliance Center.

 What do you need to know before you begin?